501 STUDENT ATTENDANCE

 501.12 PREGNANT STUDENTS

 The Wapello Board of Directors encourages pregnant students to continue to attend the education program as long as they are physically able to do so.
-The pregnant student may notify the principal or the guidance counselor as soon as she is aware of the pregnancy.
+The pregnant student is encouraged to notify the principal or the guidance counselor as soon as she is aware of the pregnancy in order for the district to facilitate the student’s equal access to the district’s education programs and activities.
 The school may require that a pregnant student provide the principal with a written note from her doctor relative to special conditions that might exist and specific suggestions as to how long the student may continue to attend classes.
 If the student is unable to attend school because of her physical condition, the student may be excused and arrangements made to continue her studies during her absence.
 The student shall resume classes upon the recommendation of her physician.

 Legal Reference: Iowa Code §§ 216; 279.8; 280.3 (2013).